1956: “Be-Bop-A-Lula,” the first single by Gene Vincent and His Blue Caps, was released. The record reached #5 and sold over a million copies.

 1989: Paul McCartney released his eighth solo studio album, Flowers in the Dirt.
 The LP earned McCartney some of his best reviews in years, and later reached #1 on the UK chart.

-1989: Peter Gabriel’s soundtrack album to the Martin Scorsese 1988 film The Last Temptation of Christ, Passion, was released.
+1989: Passion, Peter Gabriel’s soundtrack album to the 1988 Martin Scorsese film The Last Temptation of Christ, was released.
 Gabriel spent several months after the film’s release further developing the music, and finally released it as a full-fledged album instead of a film soundtrack.
 The album has since been considered a landmark in the popularization of world music, and won a Grammy Award for Best New Age Album in 1990.

 1995: Van Morrison released Days Like This, his twenty-third studio album.